spatie/laravel-data/README.md

 }
 ```

-You can also manually transform a data object to JSON as such:
+You can manually transform a data object to JSON:

 ```php
 SongData::create(Song::first())->toJson();
 ```

-Or to an array:
+You can also manually transform a data object to an array:

 ```php
 SongData::create(Song::first())->toArray();